syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/searching.md

 {% endif %}

->  Define multiple keywords by using a comma separator in search bar to search.
+> * Define multiple keywords by using a comma separator in search bar to search.

-> * Search operation can be performed in foreign key column based on following way.
-> * When a value is searched on a grid with the foreign key column, a filter query is sent to the foreign key data source, and the appropriate column is filtered depending on the search value.
-The search query will be sent to the grid data source, and the value of the associated field will be returned.